Building a stronger American

 That depends.
 If we can confirm your upgrade on the new flight, then your electronic upgrade certificate is still valid.
 If, however, no upgrade seats are available on the new flight, your electronic upgrade will be forfeit.

-If I have an AAdvantage account and a Dividend Miles account, and my combined Million Miler balances allow me to reach a new million mile threshold, what benefits will I receive?
+If I had an AAdvantage account and a Dividend Miles account, and my combined Million Miler balances allowed me to reach a new million mile threshold, what benefits do I receive?

-When we combine the programs, all members who have reached one million miles will receive AAdvantage Gold status for the life of the program; members who have reached two million miles and above will receive AAdvantage Platinum status for the life of the program.
+All members who reached one million miles will receive AAdvantage Gold status for the life of the program; members who reached two million miles and above will receive AAdvantage Platinum status for the life of the program.